 Supplies: Memory Box Deco Trees die, Hero Arts Spread Joy stamp set

 Hello!
-Today I am sharing a CAS card featuring one of the images from the Newton’s Nook Designs Snow Day stamp set.
+Today I am sharing a CAS card featuring one of the images from the Newton’s Nook Designs Snow Day stamp set (now retired).
 I have never before stamped any images in this set (and I purchased it in 2013!).

 I stamped and heat-embossed the dog image on Canson Montval watercolor paper and colored it with a combination of Distress Inks and Kuretake Gansai Tambi watercolors.

 Once the image was dry, I cut it with a die in the Stitched Square Stackables – Large set.
 I heat-embossed a sentiment from the Snow Globe Sentiments set and cut it with a die in the Everyday Sentiment Banners set.
 I used the Stitched Woodgrain Backdrop die to create the card background.
 Once assembled, I realized there was a critical missing detail – snowflakes!
 I used the Snow Caps set to die-cut snowflakes from the watercolor paper.